Body camera video leading to teenage girl, suspect's death released - ExBulletin

 Independent investigation

-The California attorney general’s office will investigate the shooting involving an officer and examine the case independently.
+the California The attorney general’s office will investigate the shooting involving an officer and examine the case independently.

 Chief Moore said in a statement: “My commitment is to conduct a thorough, complete and transparent investigation into the circumstances which led to this tragedy and to provide the family and the public with as much information as possible.”